Safety Risk Management Process

 - Awareness of operational processes, relevant safety data, techniques, and strategies;

-- Ability to spot threats in operational environment (identify), and then document any new hazards.
+- Ability to spot threats in the operational environment (identify), and then document any new hazards.

 Hazard and risk awareness are inspired in several different ways: